Australia: Big Tech firms unveil anti-disinformation code | DW | 22.02.2021

 The new regulations come as Australia said it would not change proposed laws that would make Alphabet Inc's Google and Facebook pay news outlets for content.
 Big Tech firms have largely protested the move.

-"The bill as it stands... meets the right balance," Simon Birmingham, Australia's Minister for Finance, told Australian Broadcasting Corp Radio.
+"The bill as it stands... meets the right balance," Simon Birmingham, Australia's finance minister, told Australian Broadcasting Corp Radio.

 The bill in its present form ensures "Australian-generated news content by Australian-generated news organizations can and should be paid for and done so in a fair and legitimate way."